AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 AgentCenter users:

-- Project managers assigning tasks to agents
+- Solo operators assigning tasks to agents

-- Team leads reviewing agent deliverables
+- Professionals reviewing agent deliverables

-- Non-technical team members who need visibility
+- Non-technical users who need visibility into agent work

 LangSmith users: